 THE PEP Steering Committee replaced the Joint Meeting on Transport and the Environment and the London Charter Steering Group established under the Vienna (1997) and London (1999) follow-up processes.

 The official documents of the Steering Committee may be found in the United Nations Official Documents System.
-Documents have symbol ECE/AC.21/SC/ followed by the year of the meeting.
+Documents have symbol ECE/AC.21/SC/ followed by the year of the meeting, for example ECE/AC.21/SC/2014.
 Documents, both official and informal, for meetings of the Steering Committee since 2021 are available under "Meetings and Events".

 Terms of Reference